 Skilled at resolving customer complaints with a 100% client satisfaction rate.

-Note how you can add hard numbers (‘100%’).
-Adding numbers to your CV personal statement puts your achievements in context, and lets employers see what kind of performance you’ll be capable of if they hire you.
+Note that you should add hard numbers (like ‘100%’).
+Adding numbers to your CV personal statement lets employers see what kind of performance they can expect if they hire you.

-Add an extra sentence if you’d like to give even more details about your achievements and capabilities or provide information regarding any special trade licences you have.
+Add an extra sentence if you’d like to give even more details about your achievements and capabilities or mention any special trade licences or qualifications you have.

-The final sentence of your CV should summarise your present career goal and directly targets the company you’re applying for.
-Use the company’s name and the job title here to show the employer you’ve tailored your CV to the role.
+The final sentence of your CV should summarise your most job-relevant career goal and directly target the company you’re applying for.
+Use the company’s name and the job title here to tailor your CV to the role.

-Tailoring your CV to the position shows you’ve taken into account the company’s needs, and aren’t just sending your CV to every company with vacancies.
+Tailoring your CV to the position shows you’ve considered the company’s needs and aren’t just sending your CV to every company with openings.

-Here’s an ideal final sentence for a retail position at River Island:
+Here’s an ideal final personal statement sentence for a retail position: